Buying Guide for WiFi Extenders

 2.4 & 5 & 5GHz WiFi Extenders (Tri Band)

-• Higher speeds with the ability to operate two simultaneous 5GHz wireless networks
+• Higher speeds with the ability to run two 5GHz wireless networks simultaneously

 • Better coverage